lwthompson2/UDPEvents/README.md

 ### subdir ownership

-For some reason, on my/Ben's laptop `/usr/local/bin/open-ephys-gui` was owned by the `docker` user.
+For some reason, on my (Ben's) laptop the installed `/usr/local/bin/open-ephys-gui` was owned by the `docker` user.
 Was this a weird quirk of the Open Ephys installer?
-Either way, I also had to fix the ownership of the subdir like the rest of `/usr/local/bin/`.
+Either way, I also had to fix the ownership of the subdir to make it like the rest of `/usr/local/bin/`.

 ```
 sudo chown -R root:root /usr/local/bin/open-ephys-gui/
 ```

-After fixing that, the copy command above worked fine, and I could launch `open-ephys` and see "UDP Events" along with other plugins, and add it to a signal chain.
+After fixing that, the copy command above worked fine.
+I could launch `open-ephys` and see "UDP Events" along with other plugins, and add it to a signal chain.

 ## Integrating with clients